frolovilya/FastHistogram/README.md

 ## Usage

-_FastHistogram_ provides two components for generation and rendering which can be used independently.
+There're two main classes to work with histograms:
-`HistogramGenerator` uses `HistogramTexture` filled with pixel data from an image and outputs `HistogramBuffer` with RGBL data.
+* `HistogramGenerator` uses `HistogramTexture` filled with pixel data and outputs `HistogramBuffer` with RGBL data.
-`HistogramRenderer` takes `HistogramBuffer` as an argument and draws RGBL bins.
+* `HistogramRenderer` takes `HistogramBuffer` as an argument and draws RGBL bins either on-screen or to another `HistogramTexture`.
 Both generation and rendering phases are performed on the GPU.

 <a name="wrapIntoViewModel"/>